About Ticks & Lyme Disease

-Ticks are active year-round and can survive in temperatures below freezing, although their peak season of activity begins in April and runs through September.
+Ticks that carry Lyme disease are active year-round and can survive in below-freezing temperatures, although their peak season of activity begins in April and runs through September.
 During this time, the hungry nymphal tick (about as small as a poppy seed) actively seeks a host, and its bite poses the greatest risk.

 Ticks generally live two to three years and have a four-stage life cycle.
 The four stages of their life cycle include egg, larva, nymph, and adult.

 TICK LARVA: The tick larva is about the size of the period at the end of this sentence.
 They are almost impossible to find on your body but have not been proven to transmit tick-borne illness.

 TICK NYMPH: The nymph is the size of a poppy seed.
 Nymphal ticks cause the majority of Lyme disease infections in people.
-Because of their very small size and painless bite, they are generally not detected.
+Because of their very small size and painless bite, these ticks are generally not detected.
 Nymphs are most active in the late spring and summer months.

 ADULT TICKS: Adult ticks are roughly the size of a sesame seed.
 Due to their small size and flat shape, they can be difficult to find on your body.
-Adult ticks feed and mate primarily on deer.
+Adult ticks that carry Lyme disease feed and mate primarily on deer.
 You may also find adult ticks on dogs, horses, and domesticated animals.

 Ticks that carry Lyme disease tick can be found anywhere their hosts live, in short, anywhere in the world.
 They prefer moist shady areas.
 The phrase “deer tick,” the name commonly used for the species of ticks that carry Lyme disease, is somewhat of a misnomer.
 Although deer are important as reproductive hosts in the lifecycle of these ticks, other vertebrate animals actually infect the ticks with disease organisms — not the deer.
 These animals include white-footed mice, chipmunks, shrews, several species of ground feeding birds (American robin, finches, wrens, bluejays, etc.), and many other small mammals.
 Lyme disease ticks can be found in: